Single-elimination tournament

-A single-elimination, knockout, or sudden death tournament is a type of elimination tournament where the loser of each match-up is immediately eliminated from the tournament.
-Each winner will play another in the next round, until the final match-up, whose winner becomes the tournament champion.
-Each match-up may be a single match or several, for example two-legged ties in European sports or best-of series in American pro sports.
+A single-elimination knockout, or sudden-death tournament is a type of elimination tournament where the loser of a match-up is immediately eliminated from the tournament.
+Each winner will play another in the next round, until the final match-up, whose winner becomes the tournament champion(s).
+Some match-ups may be a single match or several, for example two-legged ties in European sports or best-of series in North American pro sports.
 Defeated competitors may play no further part after losing, or may participate in "consolation" or "classification" matches against other losers to determine the lower final rankings; for example, a third place playoff between losing semi-finalists.
-In a shootout poker tournament, there are more than two players competing at each table, and sometimes more than one progressing to the next round.
+In a shootout poker tournament, there are more than two players competing at each table, and sometimes more than one progresses to the next round.
 Some competitions are held with a pure single-elimination tournament system.
 Others have many phases, with the last being a single-elimination final stage, often called playoffs.

 Nomenclature

 In English, the round in which only eight competitors remain is generally called (with or without hyphenation) the quarter-final round; this is followed by the semi-final round, in which only four are left, the two winners of which then meet in the final or championship round.

 The round before the quarterfinals has multiple designations.
 Often it is called the round of sixteen, last sixteen, or (in South Asia) pre-quarterfinals.
-In many other languages the term for these eight matches translates to eighth-final (e.g., in these eight European languages: "huitième de finale" in French, octavos de final in Spanish, Achtelfinale in German, ottavi di finale in Italian, oitavos-de-final in Portuguese, optimi de finală in Romanian osmifinále in Czech, osemfinále in Slovak, and osmina finala in Serbian), though this term is rare in English itself.
+In many other languages the term for these eight matches translates to eighth-final (e.g., in these European languages: "huitième de finale" in French, "achtste finale" in Dutch, octavos de final in Spanish, Achtelfinale in German, åttondelsfinal in Swedish, ottavi di finale in Italian, oitavos-de-final in Portuguese, optimi de finală in Romanian, osmifinále in Czech, osemfinále in Slovak, and osmina finala in Serbo-Croatian), though this term is rare in English itself, with noticeable use in American debate tournaments.

+For the National Hot Rod Association (NHRA) drag racing rounds in the US, their rounds are 1st round for the Round of 16, 2nd round for the Round of 8 ("Quarterfinal"), semifinal for the round of 4, and final for the round of 2.

 The round before the round of sixteen is sometimes called round of thirty-two in English.
 Terms for this in other languages generally translate as "sixteenth final".

 Earlier rounds are typically numbered counting forwards from the first round, or by the number of remaining competitors.
 If some competitors get a bye, the round at which they enter may be named the first round, with the earlier matches called a preliminary round, qualifying round, opening round, or the play-in games.

 Examples of the diverse names given to concurrent rounds in various select disciplines: